Diseases & Conditions

 - Rest your ankle by not walking on it or returning to sport.

 - Ice should be immediately applied to keep the swelling down.
-It can be used for 20 to 30 minutes, three or four times daily.
+It can be used for 20 to 30 minutes, 3 or 4 times daily.
 Do not apply ice directly to your skin.

 - Compression dressings, bandages, or ace-wraps will immobilize and support your injured ankle.
 The compression may also help with swelling.